dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/getting-started/installation.md

   HMDA Hero only works within a Microsoft Excel spreadsheet.
 </div>

-There a few options o download and get started with HMDA Hero, t
+There a few options o download and get started with HMDA Hero.

 ### Download Method 1